liquidvisual/vssa-1614/README.md

 ### /pages

 Each Jekyll page is kickstarted with a single MARKDOWN file acting as the 'seed'.
-These files contain meta data, unique permalink and page specific variables which get passed into the layouts.
+These files contain meta data, permalinks and page specific variables which get passed into the layouts.
 They also contain body text which is stored as:

     {{ content }}